-Wrap up: All crypto currencies are decentralized in nature so enjoy the freedom of choice.
+Wrap up: Most of the crypto currencies are decentralized in nature so enjoy the freedom of choice.
 In the end it’s all about the community that brings success to a coin.
 We hope you enjoyed this article.
 As always your thoughts and opinions are welcome.
 If you like then please do share this post.
-See you in next article or guide until then happy hashing!
+See you in next article / guide; until then happy hashing!

 Great explanation, about the asic-resistant coins, I think they are most bet, because this type of coin keeps the same difficulty in the future just updating the hashing algorithm, as Webchain Network this is a new asic-resistant cryptocurrency based on a customized version of Cryptonight hashing algorithm, this is a project thinking in their miners, so Webchain Network (WEB) do not have an initial coin offering, everyone has to mine for obtained WEB.